github/docs/content/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch.md

 ---
-title: Creating a new organization from scratch
+title: Creating a new organization from scratch😀
 intro: Create an organization to apply fine-grained access permissions to repositories.
 versions:
   fpt: '*'